How To Create A Great Design Portfolio (aka Processfolio)

-The impact of UI process portfolios comes from not waiting until the end of a learning objective but rather from engaging at the pivotal milestones along the way for self-reflection.
+The impact of UI process portfolios comes from not waiting until the end of a learning objective.
+Rather, it’s from engaging at the pivotal milestones along the way for self-reflection.

 The final outcome of a remarkable UI processfolio should portray your design thinking and team’s contribution from the early stages of problem identification to the final result after submitting the product design to the User Interface (UI) developer.